Phone-GWP-group

 Lowest cost option

-Corrugated cardboard dividers (and other paper-based inserts) are the lowest-cost solution when looking at dunnage.
+Corrugated cardboard dividers (and other paper-based inserts) are the lowest-cost option for dunnage.

 As with Correx® dividers, cardboard inserts can be supplied in many configurations and help with organisation and damage prevention in transit.